dominodatalab/domino-data/docs/source/usecases/object_store.rst

 -----

-Similar APIs are available for writing data.
-From datasource:
+Similar to the read/get APIs, you can also write data to a specific object key.
+From the datasource:

 .. code-block:: python